 Cultivating a daily meditation practice removes the stuff that fogs up your access to your best self.
 It’s like sitting behind a dirty, smeared-up window and one day remembering you can pick up a rag, wipe the window clean and discover gorgeous scenery on the other side.

 Setting up a home meditation practice is even simpler than setting up your yoga practice space.
 You don’t need anything that you don’t already have.
 You can meditate on your couch, sitting up in bed, or even at your desk.
-However, having a special spot will probably help with familiarity and regularity of your practice.
+However, having a special spot will probably help with familiarity and regularity of your meditation practice.
 I have a big beanbag at the corner of the room placed on the floor against a wall.
 It’s simple, easy and comfortable, and when I walk by every morning, I see the beanbag and remember that if I choose to take five minutes to sit and feel into my breath, my day will be better.

 Here are three tips to begin your meditation practice: